These are the rules for being safe using a Windows computer in 2013.

 Never, never, never open email attachments unless you know with 100% certainty that the attachment is something you expected and want to receive.

 Back up your computers.
 Choose a backup strategy, understand how it works, and keep your backups up to date.
-At a minimum, Windows 7 and Vista users should be using the built-in backup program to back up data and disk images on an external hard drive.
+Windows 8 users can use File History.
+Windows 7 users can use the built-in backup program to back up data on an external hard drive.
 Anyone can use an online backup program.

 - The best way to be safely backed up: sign up for managed online backups with the Bruceb Cloud Backup service.

 Keep your mobile devices secure.
-Smartphones and iPads are easily misplaced or stolen.
+Smartphones and tablets are easily misplaced or stolen.
 Do not keep confidential or privileged information on a mobile device in an unprotected app.